shanezhiu/learing-blog/C-Programming/c-tutorial.md

 + Now, type a.out to execute your program.

 + You will see the output "Hello World" printed on the screen.

+#### Note
+make sure that the compiler command is in your path and run it in the source file directory.